Welcome to my trip report on Singapore Airlines Boeing 747 farewell flights!

 Once inside, I took the chance to take as many photos as possible before the crowds come.
 Always like to be early especially when it comes to flying.
 Looking at the beautiful Boeing 747-400, always make me smile.
 There is something about this aircraft that makes it different from the others.

-The flight crew were posing for the camera!
+The flight crew posed for the camera!

 Once the party had started, the host kick-started the event with a blast and to be honest, at that point of time, I just wanted to settle into my seat on board and take a nap for an hour or two.